 Term Definition cohesive devices Words or phrases that are used to connect ideas between different parts of a text.
-They include pronouns, synonyms, and transitional words such as and , but , although etc. collocation A word or phrase that sounds natural and correct when it is used together with another word or phrase, e.g. heavy rain , or, Can I ask a question? not , Ca I make a question? distractors A wrong answer that is similar to the correct answer, designed to see whether the person being tested can notice the difference. gapped text A text with some sentences removed.
+They include pronouns, synonyms, and transitional words such as and , but , although etc. collocation A word or phrase that sounds natural and correct when it is used together with another word or phrase, e.g. heavy rain, or, Can I ask a question? not, Can I make a question? distractors A wrong answer that is similar to the correct answer, designed to see whether the person being tested can notice the difference. gapped text A text with some sentences removed.
 Learners have to select the correct sentence to complete it.
-L1 A speaker's first or native language. learner/ candidate agradidate is composed when takes are evene.
-This is a more formal word multiple-choice (m/c) cloze A text with gaps which learners complete by selecting from multiple-choice options. open cloze A text with gaps which learners complete with a suitable word. rubric Instructions on an exam paper that tell learners how to complete questions.
+L1 A speaker's first or native language. learner/ candidate A learner is someone who is learning English, usually in a classroom.
+A candidate is someone who takes an exam.
+This is a more formal word because it refers to work done in the exam, not work done in the classroom. multiple-choice (m/c) cloze A text with gaps which learners complete by selecting from multiple-choice options. open cloze A text with gaps which learners complete with a suitable word. rubric Instructions on an exam paper that tell learners how to complete questions.